Heart Graph requires use of an external sensor for measuring heart rate, for example:

-The tips below are for Bluetooth 4.0 connection, although some of the advice will also be applicable to ANT+ connections via the Wahoo Fitness Key.
+The tips below are for any Bluetooth 4.0 sensor connection, although some of the advice will also be applicable to ANT+ connections via the Wahoo Fitness Key.

 - First of all, ensure the basics are right:

-- Your device has Bluetooth 4.0 support.
+- Your iPhone/iPad has Bluetooth 4.0 support.
 (Bluetooth 4.0 was first available in the iPhone 4s and the iPad 3; earlier models will not work with Bluetooth 4.0 heart rate sensors.)